evilwan/raptor-chess-interface/README.md

 Large binary files (and their history) have been removed from the repository but otherwise, most files and their history are part of the new repository.

 ## Fix for MacOSX Yosemite ##
-Yosemite requires a new version of SWT.
-Release v.99.003 already comes with the latest version in its pre-built Jar.
+Yosemite requires a recent version of SWT.
+Release v.99.004 already comes with the latest version in its pre-built Jar.